How to Pick A Whiskey

 – Will you be enjoying your whiskey cold over ice (on-the-rocks)?
 Be sure to select one that can stand up to a little water as the cubes melt.

-– Will you be sipping your juice neat or with water?
+– Will you be sipping your pour neat or with water?
 Often the subtleties of a fine whiskey can be detected best with minimal additions.

 STEP 3: WHISKEY BUDGET